earthly/website/blog/_posts/2022-08-30-grafana-and-prometheus-k8s.md

 ## How to Monitor the Kubernetes Cluster using Prometheus and Grafana Dashboards

  You're going to create your own monitoring dashboard for your Kubernetes cluster.
-You'll be using [prometheus] (<https://prometheus.io//>) to handle the extraction, transformation, and loading of all your assets from the Kubernetes cluster.
+You'll be using [Prometheus] (<https://prometheus.io//>) to handle the extraction, transformation, and loading of all your assets from the Kubernetes cluster.
 [Grafana](https://grafana.com/), which will be used for querying, visualizing, monitoring, and notifying.

 ## Prerequisites